Frequently Asked Questions

 What is the Trust Project and what does it do?

-The Trust Project is an international consortium of news organizations promoting standards of transparency and working with technology platforms to affirm and amplify journalism’s commitment to transparency, accuracy, inclusion, and fairness so that the public can make informed news choices.
+The Trust Project works closely with news organizations around the world to help them strengthen their integrity and demonstrate it to the public.
+Together we amplify journalism’s commitment to transparency, accuracy, fairness and multiple perspectives so that the public can make informed news choices.

 We apply a user-centered design process.
-Based on dozens of in-depth interviews with a diverse spectrum of the public, executives from more than 100 news outlets identified and designed a system of Trust Indicators — that is, standardized disclosures about the news outlet, the journalist, and the commitments behind their work — to make it easy to identify trustworthy news.
-Digital platforms, including Google, Facebook and Bing, use the Trust Indicators and the machine-readable signals associated with them to more easily surface, display or label trustworthy news to their users.
+Based on dozens of in-depth interviews with people from varying backgrounds, executives from more than 100 news outlets collaborated on the precursors to our Trust Indicators®.
+These standardized disclosures about the news outlet, the journalist, and the policies that keep them focused on the public interest make it easy to identify trustworthy news.
+Digital platforms, including Google, Facebook and Bing, use the Trust Indicators and the machine-readable signals associated with them in various ways.

 What is trustworthy news?

 The short answer: News that is accurate, accountable and ethically produced.
 But how do we know?
 That’s what the Trust Project is about.
-Through its ongoing collaboration with the public and top news executives around the world, and engagement with big search and social media companies, the consortium has defined both public-facing and technical standards for quality journalism that can be easily recognized anywhere.
+Through its ongoing collaboration with the public and top news executives around the world, and engagement with technology companies, the consortium has defined both public-facing and technical standards for quality journalism that can be easily recognized anywhere.

 How does the Trust Project combat misinformation and deliberate falsehood?